Red Lodge, Montana. Photo by Tom Snell

 These new fuels are very carbon rich.
 Burning that carbon produces lots of energy, but at the same time it also produces what is becoming a very dangerous byproduct: carbon dioxide, otherwise known as CO2.
 That CO2 goes straight into the atmosphere.
 How much?
 In 2007 alone, with our modern energy needs, it is estimated that we humans released into the atmosphere 29,321,302,000 (that’s 29 billion!) metric tons (Wikipedia), or almost 60 trillion pounds of CO2.
 Let me emphasize: that’s for only one year!

 Let’s be clear.
 The issue is not that carbon dioxide is dangerous to our health the way other pollutants like smog or lead or mercury are.
 It’s not.
 CO2 has been in the atmosphere for billions of years and we inhale a little of it with every breath.
-The danger lies in how CO2 interacts with heat and light.
+The danger lies in how this newly added CO2 interacts with heat and light.

 Here are two key facts.
 First, CO2 is transparent to light coming from the sun but acts as a partial blanket to heat trying to escape the earth.
 Second, when light is absorbed by dark objects, the energy of that light gets converted to heat energy which tries to radiate out into space.
 If we add more CO2 to the atmosphere, it’s like wrapping the earth in a thicker blanket, making the overall average of the earth’s temperature go up.
-With the right amount of CO2 we have a planet with just the right average temperature and balance for life – too much CO2 and the planet gets out of balance.
+With the right amount of CO2 we have a planet with just the right average temperature and balance for life – too much CO2 and the planet warms up and gets out of balance.
 This can produce very serious problems, including big changes in the earth’s climate.

 For an extreme example of what carbon dioxide can do, see Venus Greenhouse Effect by Fraser Cain.
 Here’s an edited excerpt: “The atmosphere of Venus is made up almost completely of carbon dioxide, with traces of nitrogen….
 Scientists think that Venus used to be more similar to Earth, with lower temperatures and even liquid water on the surface of the planet.
-At some point, billions of years ago, the planet started to heat up.
+At some point, billions of years ago, the [CO2 increased and the] planet started to heat up.
 [Now, because of its dense blanket of CO2,] the average temperature on Venus is 864 degrees Fahrenheit.”
 This is hot enough to melt lead!

 For my suggestions on what to do about all this, stay tuned.